-Our work is open source, and is supported by Amazon, NSF, and DOE.
-Our project website contains our full team, publications, and tutorials.
-Our work has been featured by Science, Wired, TWIML AI Podcast, Berkeley College of Engineering, abc News, Berkeley Lab, India Times, and Russian Forbes.
+The project is open source, and is supported by Amazon, MIT RSC, NSF, and DOE.
+The Flow project website contains our publications and tutorials.
+Our work has been featured by Science, Wired, TWIML AI Podcast (twice!), O’Reilly (Chinese version), Berkeley College of Engineering, abc News, Berkeley Lab, India Times, and Russian Forbes.

 Cathy Wu, Aboudy Kreidieh, Kanaad Parvate, Eugene Vinitsky, Alexandre Bayen